23critters/KioskScroll/README.md

     start: executes scrollToPane
     stop: halts the animation callback and clears the timer
     scrollToPane: show a specific frame | default: shows the next frame
+	fadeComplete: Overload this function in order to execute something when animation has been completed

 Private functions: